 The College provides generous leave benefits to its employees.
 Authorized leaves of absence from work generally include vacation leave, sick leave, bereavement leave, unpaid leave of absence, leave under the Family & Medical Leave Act (FMLA), holidays, birthdays, jury duty, and military duty and may differ slightly based on employment status.
-In all circumstances the College provides leave at or above the minimum level required by law or regulation.
+In all circumstances, the College provides leave at or above the minimum level required by law or regulation.
 Employees are expected to attend work regularly and report to work at regularly scheduled work times unless their absence is otherwise authorized and approved.

 For purposes of this policy, a “day” of leave has an equivalency of up to eight (8) hours.

-Vacation leave is provided for the purpose of recreation to allow employees rest and relaxation during the course of a working year and time away from their job.
+Vacation leave is provided for the purpose of recreation to allow staff rest and relaxation during the course of a working year and time away from their job.
 Therefore, vacation leave that is allocated must be taken during the fiscal year in which it is earned, except for the allowable carryover as detailed below.

 Vacation Leave Eligibility